“Sometimes The Questions Are Complicated And The Answers Are Simple.”

 If phrases such as “no-court divorce” and “divorce with dignity” appeal to you and express guiding principles you believe are right for your case, a Collaborative approach to divorce may be the best choice.
 With increasing frequency, couples divorcing in Florida are choosing this method of amicable dispute resolution and finding that it meets their needs.
 You can turn to me, attorney Rebecca Fischer, for assistance in using Collaborative law to dissolve your marriage.

 At Rebecca H. Fischer, P.A., I know from decades of experience how important it is to make informed choices early in the divorce process.
 Decisions made in the heat of a moment can close off options and set the direction of the entire case.
-Whether you and your spouse have made a mutual decision to divorce or one of you is determined to proceed, we are here to help you make practical, informed choices – about Collaborative law or another approach such as entering mediation or proceeding with litigation.
+Whether you and your spouse have made a mutual decision to divorce or one of you is determined to proceed, we are here to help you make practical, informed choices – utilizing the Collaborative Process or another non-litigation approach such as mediation.

 Extensive Experience Handling Collaborative Divorces

 Not all family law attorneys are familiar with the Collaborative law process.
-I am a member of the Collaborative Family Law Institute, Collaborative Family Law Professionals of South Florida, the Florida Academy of Collaborative Professionals and the International Academy of Collaborative Professionals.
+I was trained in 2010 as a Collaborative attorney, was among the first 24 professionals to be accredited in the state of Florida, am a member of the Collaborative Family Law Institute, Collaborative Family Law Professionals of South Florida, Next Generation Divorce, Choose Collaborative, Collaborative Professionals of SW Florida, the Florida Academy of Collaborative Professionals, and the International Academy of Collaborative Professionals.
 I have completed extensive training in this discipline.
 I am also a founding member of the Family Law Cooperative in Hollywood.
 Key considerations include:

-• Collaborative divorce is a viable solution only for couples who are committed to resolving all issues through negotiation and willing to sign an agreement not to take those issues to court.
+• Collaborative divorce is a viable solution only for couples who are committed to resolving all issues through a peacful process taking into account their goals, interests, and hopes for the future, negotiation, and a willingness to sign an agreement not to take those issues to court.

-• Both parties will be represented by their own lawyers and, as necessary, neutral financial, mental health and other professionals will participate as part of the overall team seeking to forge solutions and an agreement.
+• Both parties will be represented by their own lawyers and, as necessary, neutral financial, mental health, and other professionals who will participate as part of the overall team seeking to forge solutions and an agreement.

 • People choose Collaborative law for important reasons such as the desire to protect children from unnecessary, damaging conflict and their recognition that maintaining respectful communication is in everyone’s best interests.